 Of course, that does not keep employers from discriminating against employees on any of the above-listed topics.
 In fact, discrimination cases are on the rise across the state and the nation.

-Stephen has taken hundreds of these cases to trial and through settlement conferences and obtained millions of dollars for his clients in trial verdicts and settlement negotiations.
+Stephen has taken hundreds of these cases to trial and through settlement negotiations and trial verdcicts obtained millions of dollars for his clients.

 California and the Federal government have provided considerable protections for employees needing to take certain kinds of leaves of absence from work for various reasons.
 Medical conditions, family issues, and military training and duty are all protected by leave laws.